 The amount of heat gained by a solid object to convert it into a liquid without any further increase in the temperature is known as latent heat of fusion.
-The content of latent heat is complex in the case of sea ice because it is possible for sea ice and brine to exist together at any temperature and melt at a temperature other than 0oc when bathed in a concentrated salt solution, just like it occurs in the walls of brine cells when brine cells migration occurs.
-If m kg of solid changes to liquid at constant temperature which is its melting point, the heat absorbed by the substance or the latent heat of fusion formula is given by,
+The content of latent heat is complex in the case of sea ice because it is possible for sea ice and brine to exist together at any temperature and melt at a temperature other than 0oC when bathed in a concentrated salt solution, just like it occurs in the walls of brine cells when brine cells migration occurs.
+If m kg of solid converts to a fluid at a constant temperature that is its melting point, the heat consumed by the substance or the latent heat of fusion formula is expressed as

 L = specific latent heat of fusion of substance.